Irishworm/CS264---Software-Design/Assignment04/README.md

+Using Command Design Pattern

 You	are	required	to	re-design	and	re-develop	the	console	application	that	you	developed	in	Assignment	03.
 The	existing	user	interface	should	be	retained,	i.e. providing	simple	keyboard	functionality	to:

 (i)	generate	different	random	shapes	that	are	added	to	the	canvas,